 - For a plant based protein addition to this bowl, add an extra 15 oz can of black beans, which will add ½ cup of additional beans to each bowl.
 This will add 7 grams of protein to each bowl for a total of 25 grams of protein per bowl.
 You can also add vegan taco meat.
 Adding ½ cup of this delicious plant-based meat substitute will add 6 grams of protein to each bowl.

 - For a meat based protein option, add shredded rotisserie chicken or grilled chicken to make a chicken enchilada bowl.
-If adding grilled chicken, I recommend seasoning one pound of boneless, skinless chicken breasts with ½ tsp chili powder, ½ tsp cumin and ¼ tsp salt.
+If adding grilled chicken, I recommend seasoning one pound of boneless, skinless chicken breasts with ½ teaspoon chili powder, ½ teaspoon cumin and ¼ teaspoon salt.
 Cook chicken on the grill for 5-7 minutes per side, or until the internal temperature reaches 165°F. Dice the chicken and add it to the bowls.
 Dividing 1 pound of chicken between four bowls, means adding 4 oz of chicken to each bowl.
 This equals 25 grams of additional protein per bowl for a total of 43 grams of protein per bowl.

 More quinoa bowls